DanielR1c/PaxxMaker-Connect/README.md

 #### macOS

-1. Open the release DMG: `PaxxMaker-Connect.dmg`.
+1. Open the release DMG: `PaxxMaker-Connect-....dmg`.
 2. Drag the app to `Applications` and launch it manually.
 3. On the first launch, allow the app under **System Settings → Privacy & Security → Open Anyway** because the app is not notarized.
 4. Allow incoming connections and local network access when macOS asks.